zpoint/CPython-Internals/BasicObject/dict/dict.md

 #### variable size indices
-Notice, the indices array is variable size. whrn size of your hash table is <= 128, type of each item is int_8, int16 and int64 for bigger table.
+Notice, the indices array is variable size. when size of your hash table is <= 128, type of each item is int_8, int16 and int64 for bigger table.
 The variable size indices array can save memory usage.

 #### free list

 	static PyDictObject *free_list[PyDict_MAXFREELIST];

-cpython also use free_list to reuse the deallocated hash table, to avoid memory fragment abd improve performance, I've illustrated free_list in [set object](https://github.com/zpoint/Cpython-Internals/blob/master/BasicObject/set/set.md)
+cpython also use free_list to reuse the deleted hash table, to avoid memory fragment abd improve performance, I've illustrated free_list in [set object](https://github.com/zpoint/Cpython-Internals/blob/master/BasicObject/set/set.md)

 now, you understand how python dictionary object work internally.